GustavoBodi/GreatNoise/README.md

 ## License

-The current program is licensed under the MIT licese.
+The current program is licensed under the MIT license.